 1.

-Santander SP, Cuéllar A, Thomas M del C, Guzmán F, Gómez A, López MC, Puerta C. Expresión de marcadores en células dendríticas de pacientes chagásicos crónicos estimuladas con la proteína KMP-11 y el péptido K1 de Trypanosoma cruzi. biomedica [Internet].
-1 [citado 2 de julio de 2022];27(1esp):18-7.
+Santander SP, Cuéllar A, Thomas M del C, Guzmán F, Gómez A, López MC, et al. Expresión de marcadores en células dendríticas de pacientes chagásicos crónicos estimuladas con la proteína KMP-11 y el péptido K1 de Trypanosoma cruzi. biomedica [Internet].
+1 de enero de 2007 [citado 19 de abril de 2024];27(1esp):18-27.
 Disponible en: https://revistabiomedica.org/index.php/biomedica/article/view/245

 Sección